-The towns of Lenox, Pittsfield, Great Barrington, and Stockbridge each have their own unique character, too.
+The towns of Lenox, Pittsfield, Great Barrington, and Stockbridge each have their unique character.
 You can get lost in their many shops for hours even if you don’t plan to buy a single thing.

 7. Newport, Rhode Island

-Newport, Rhode Island is yet another spot on the east coast that is not like any other.
-You may think this town is like Cape Cod, but it’s really not.
-Newport is very unique and special and it has a specific character that is it’s own.
+Newport, Rhode Island, is yet another spot on the East Coast that is unlike any other.
+You may think this town is like Cape Cod, but it’s not.
+Newport is very unique and special, and it has a specific character that is it’s own.

 Newport is wonderful but be sure to keep in mind that it can be quite pricey.
 If you can save up your pennies for a visit there, a trip to this coastal town will make you feel like you’re rich and famous, even if you’re most definitely neither.
 You can explore Newport on a trolley tour.